LuizFillip/Aeronomy-Plotting/README.md

-# Compare aeronomy parameters
+# Parameters comparation

-Plotting and comparation analysis data from atmospheric and ionospheric models
+Plotting and comparation analysis data from atmospheric and ionospheric models, intrumentation data